CSC-3380-Spring-2024/Team-6/README.md

 You may then hit the play button at the top-right corner of the GoDot software.

-**DISCLAIMER**: Game has some collision issues that can be handled by resetting the game from the in-game menu once.
+**DISCLAIMER**: Game has some collision issues that we are trying to fix.
+This issue can be temporarily resolved by pausing and pressing the reset button.

 The game should begin.
 Enjoy!!!